phonegap/phonegap-docs/docs-phonegap/en/edge/guide/cli/index.md

 the more it makes sense to maintain a remote source code repository, whose assets you pull down to local working directories.

-To install the `cordova` command-line tool, follow these steps:
+To install the `phonegap` command-line tool, follow these steps:

 1. Download and install [Node.js](http://nodejs.org/).
 Following
    installation, you should be able to invoke `node` or `npm` on your command line.

-1. Install the `cordova` utility.
+1. Install the `phonegap` utility.
 In Unix, prefixing the additional `sudo` command may be necessary to install development utilities in otherwise restricted directories:

-        $ sudo npm install -g cordova
+        $ sudo npm install -g phonegap

    The installation log may produce errors for any uninstalled platform SDKs.
-Following installation, you should be able to run `cordova` on the command line.
+Following installation, you should be able to run `phonegap` on the command line.

 ## Create the App

 Go to the directory where you maintain your source code, and run a command such as the following:

-        $ cordova create hello com.example.hello HelloWorld
+        $ phonegap create hello com.example.hello HelloWorld

-It may take some time for the command to complete, so be patient.
-Run the `cordova -d` to see information about progress.

 The first argument specifies a _hello_ directory to be generated for your project.
 Its `www` subdirectory houses your application's